collapsed-stacks/startups/questions/7296/what-are-the-best-options-to-host-an-engineering-blog.md

 - posted by: [Delmania](https://stackexchange.com/users/41929/delmania) on 2015-09-10
 - score: 1

-<p>I can vouch for Digital Ocean, as I use them for my site, delmania.net.
+I can vouch for Digital Ocean, as I use them for my site, delmania.net.
 They have a image configured for Wordpress.
 As for an actual blogging engine, Ghost is good, Blogger is good, and GitHub pages is good, but I earnestly recommend Wordpress for people just starting out.
-It has the lowest barrier of entry, and that will get you focused on making high quality content as opposed to have to configure the engine itself.</p>
+It has the lowest barrier of entry, and that will get you focused on making high quality content as opposed to have to configure the engine itself.

 ## Answer 7310